gejames/Linux-Webserver-Tower-Lab/README.md

 vim tower/vars/webdemo_tower.yml
 ```

 3. Run the playbook tower_lab_provision.yml from the CLI on the Tower server.
 It will ask for your Tower credentials.
-The provision playbook will configure all the assets necessary to complete the workflow.
+The provision playbook will configure all the necessary assets to complete the workflow.
 This includes templates, surveys, credentials, projects, and inventories.

 ```
 ansible-playbook tower_lab_provision.yml
 ```

-   Once the provisioning playbook is finished, Tower will be populated with the necesasry assests to launch the workflow
+   Once the provisioning playbook is finished, Tower will be populated with the necesasry assests to launch the workflow.

 ## Launching the Workflow